 Mansfield is a tiny city located in the state of Georgia.
 With a population of 469 people and two associated neighborhoods, Mansfield is the 413th largest community in Georgia.
-Much of the housing stock in Mansfield was built prior to World War II, making it one of the older and more historic cities in the country.
+Mansfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Overall, Mansfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.